guidoese/folia_backend/README.md

 Account deletion
 Profile endpoint

-The notes router applies the authentication middleware to all of its routes, ensuring that every notes operation is performed by an authenticated user.
+The notes router applies authentication middleware to all of its routes, ensuring that every notes operation is performed by an authenticated user.

+Passwords are securely hashed using bcrypt, and sensitive configuration values are managed through environment variables.

 📡 API Endpoints
 Authentication
-Method	Endpoint	Authentication	Description
+Method	Endpoint	Auth	Description
 POST	/api/auth/register	No	Register a new user
 GET	/api/auth/verify-email	No	Verify a user's email POST	/api/auth/login	No	Authenticate a user